stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 The new `orEmpty` property (one might want to choose a different name) of an optional sequence would give you the unwrapped sequence if the sequence exists, and else an approporiate empty sequence.

+This has certain advantages:

+- It easily searchable.
+- It can be implemented in the library today without compiler magic.
+- It could be seen as (arguably) clearer.
+- It is discoverable via completion (tenuous, especially if the fixit idea is pursued).

+It is potentially less succinct if "chained" e.g. `for x in try? y` (using the proposed solution) does not require parens unlike `for x in (try? f()).orEmpty` which is pretty noisy.

 We think that the question mark — despite being short — is better recognizable as a “warning” that we are kind of iterating through an optional sequence than “orEmpty”, which looks like some normal property.
-The question mark is what we are looking for to discover optional things so to speak.
+The question mark is what we are looking for to discover optional things.

-An argument in favour of this alternative could be that the language itself would not have to be changed, but only the according library.
-But this is still a change in the Swift distribution – we think that adding an according extension in your own library is not a good solution, because this way you stray from the usual path of how for-in loops are used.
+Concerning the argument that the language itself would not have to be changed: This is still a change in the Swift distribution – we think that adding an according extension in your own library is not a good solution, because this way you stray from the usual path of how for-in loops are used.

 ### Alternative 5: Allowing optional sequences in for-in loops without making it explicit